shandlermason/Spring2018-LabQuiz1/README.md

 Using any other resource to complete this quiz will be considered an academic integrity violation.

+## Grading

+You should show a TA your work after completing each problem in order to get full credit.
+You must complete this lab within your lab period.

 ## Problem 1 (5 points)

 The Instructor class consists of a firstname (String), lastname (String), office building (String) and room number (int).
 There is a no-arg constructor that initializes the properties to “Albert”, “Einstein”, “McNair”, 420.
 There is also a constructor with a parameter for each class property.
 Finally, there is a toString() method that returns each property separated by an asterisk * .